Summer weekend in Bracciano, Lazio

 The restaurant and shop closures this year surprised me.
 I fully expected, after 3 months of strict lockdown and lost business in Italy, that small business owners would choose to stay open a bit longer this summer.
 But as one man patiently explained to me, "I have a 15-year-old and a 13-year-old.
 I if I do not take them on August holiday, then I am not a good father."

-Bracciano turned out to be an entirely delightful and unexpected surprise.
+Bracciano turned out to be a delightful and unexpected surprise.
 We ate wonderful food, rented sunbeds and umbrellas at a low-key and friendly beach club, drank lots of wine, talked with locals, paddled around on a Stand Up Paddle Board, hiked, swam in the perfectly clear lake water, and wandered the medieval center of Bracciano.

 Details: Bracciano is about 1 hour+ by car northwest of Rome.
 The drive would be easy, but we opted instead to take the Regionale train from Roma Ostiense to Bracciano (1 hour approx each way, €7.20 round trip).
 The train station is right in town and about an 8-minute walk from our rental in the historic center.
 Not having a car meant less exploring of the area, but in exchange we got to know this small city quite well.
 We'll go back with a car and visit some of the Etruscan sites in the area, as well as other small towns that dot the lake.